 In the mood for spring greening?
-Saturday, April 22 is Earth Day and prime time to show your love for the parks that make this a bright, happy place.
+Sunday, April 22 is Earth Day and prime time to show your love for the parks that make this a bright, happy place.
 Celebrate — and help spruce things up a bit — at family events happening everywhere from Humboldt Park to Skokie.
-It’s all a great way for kids to get hands-on with cleanup and conservation efforts!
+Read on and get hands-on with cleanup and conservation.

 Earth Day Celebration at Kent Fuller Air Station Prairie

 Join the Glenview community in family activities, nature walks, environmental exhibits and learn the history of the Air Station Prairie’s 32-acre tall grass prairie that once stretched for millions of square miles.

 Held Sat., Apr.
 14, 10 a.m.-2 p.m.

 Best way to learn science is to DO science.
 The Unearth Science Fest features hands-on activities, demos and experiments that will help kids explore the natural world with a full weekend of programming.